Born: February 9, 1932 - Dresden, Germany

 "What I'm attempting in each picture is nothing other than this...to bring together in a living and viable way, the most different and the most contradictory elements in the greatest possible freedom."

 Gerhard Richter is a German painter who originally trained in a realist style and later developed an appreciation for the more progressive work of his American and European contemporaries.
 Richter increasingly employed his own painting as a means for exploring how images that appear to capture "truth" often prove, on extended viewing, far less objective, or unsure in meaning, than originally assumed.
 The other common themes in his work are the elements of chance, and the play between realism and abstraction.
-Working alongside but never fully embracing a quick succession of late twentieth century art movements, such as, American/British , , and , Richter has absorbed many of their ideas while remaining skeptical of all grand artistic and philosophical credos.
+Working alongside but never fully embracing a quick succession of late twentieth century art movements, such as Abstract Expressionism, American/British Pop art, Minimalism, and Conceptualism, Richter has absorbed many of their ideas while remaining skeptical of all grand artistic and philosophical credos.

 Gerhard Richter was born in 1932 in Dresden, Germany, during the rise of the National Socialist German Workers' Party, or the Nazi Third Reich.
 Notably, some of Richter's relatives were directly involved in the Nazi movement, namely his father, a schoolteacher, and an uncle.
 Richter's mother, the daughter of a concert pianist, encouraged her son's early talent for draftsmanship.
 In 1948, at the age of 16, Richter quit his formal education and took up an apprenticeship as a set painter for the theater.
 The wake of war proved traumatic for Richter: two of his uncles had been killed in action, and his father had lost his employment.
 This family turmoil, coupled with the artist's early artistic training under postwar communist-driven ideology, eventually led Richter to seek his creative inspiration in nature over any political or religious affairs or philosophies.

 Beginning in 1951, Richter studied at the Kunstakademie, Dresden, where he painted murals and political banners commissioned by state-owned businesses.
-During this time, the East German communist regime imposed astyle on all practicing artists; this policy effectively turned art to the service of political propaganda.
-In keeping with this development, the government banned exhibitions of American and .
-These circumstances severely limited Richter's fledgling artistic style, as he was instructed to paint only landscapes in a manner heavily informed by pastoral romanticism.
+During this time, the East German communist regime imposed a Pop art and Fluxus.
+These circumstances severely limited Richter's fledgling artistic style, as he was instructed to paint only landscapes in a manner heavily informed by pastoral romanticism.style on all practicing artists; this policy effectively turned art to the service of political propaganda.
+In keeping with this development, the government banned exhibitions of American

 Richter married Marianne Eufinger in 1957, and the couple celebrated the birth of a daughter, Betty, in 1966.
-Two years later, during a visit to West Germany in 1959, Richter discovered the work of contemporary artistsand .
+Two years later, during a visit to West Germany in 1959, Richter discovered the work of contemporary artists Jackson Pollock and Lucio Fontana.
 Pollock's uninhibited splashes of color across canvas had a profound impact on Richter, provoking him to reflect on his own artistic ideology.
 Indeed, Richter began to question how a realist style did not seem to capture the energy, sense of truth, and spirit of artistic liberation that he observed in the abstract work of his American and European contemporaries.
 Supposedly "realistic", his work seemed to fail to reflect the underlying, tumultuous nature of reality itself.

 In 1961, just prior to the government's official completion of the Berlin Wall, Richter moved to Dusseldorf.
 Once again enrolling at the local Kunstakademie, Richter intended to work in a more uninhibited, avant-garde manner; in the process of rethinking his approach to art making, he purposely destroyed many of his early paintings from the 1950s and the 1960s.